BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 Editor's notes

-This page covers a multi-key wallet that uses timelocks to provide additional recovery options.
+This page covers how Alice imports the savings wallet to her own app and enables her signing device to create and sign transactions.

 Illustration sources